Finding the Time

 So how do you do this?
 I claim to be no expert but I have read around this topic and put some thought into it.
-This has led me to change the way I spend my time and whether I say ‘yes’ to do certain events or activities as a result.
+This lead me to change the way I spend my time and whether I say yes to do certain events or activities as a result.
 It needs constant assessment, but I really believe that it can lead to a happier and more fulfilled life.

-Once you know this you can start to make a list of the time which is spent achieving your desire.
-What activities or situations are you currently doing that make you feel joyous?
-Also, what activities repetitively don’t make you feel joyous?
-(Remember on occasion things may go wrong.)
+Once you know this you can start to make a list of time, which is spent achieving your desire.
+What activities or situations are you currently doing that make you feel joyous and maybe what activities repetitively don’t make you feel joyous, remember on occasion things may go wrong.
 If an activity or situation is regularly making you unhappy consider why.
 Is it coming with burden or expectation which is causing anxiety and sleeplessness?
 The aim is to be busy but without burden or unrealistic expectation so that by the end of a day you feel tired but not exhausted; satisfied rather than anxious; fulfilled rather than guilty.
 You would be able to be happy with what’s achieved but realistic that there may be things left and OK with this.
-They will be achieved when the time is right.
+They will be achieved when time is right.

 Step 2 - So what could you change if you are feeling like this?

 1 Prioritise you – If you are constantly feeling exhausted find time to rest.
-It could be shutting yourself in the bathroom for 30 minutes and having a bath: booking yourself in for a massage or treatment: your yoga class: going for a drink with a friend: a walk or writing in a journal any thoughts or ideas.
+It could be shutting yourself in the bathroom for 30 minutes and having a bath.
+Booking yourself in for a massage or treatment.
+Your yoga class.
+Going for a drink with a friend.
+A walk.
+Writing in a journal any thoughts or ideas.
 The important thing is that you enjoy it and that you prioritise it.
-Ask if you can leave work early and put your child into afterschool club for 30 minutes longer.
+Ask if you can leave work early, put your child into afterschool club for 30 minutes longer.
 Take leave if you have it.
-Prioritise you, you are worth it and you will be a more patient, nicer person for it.
+Prioritise you, you are worth it and you will be a more patient nicer person for it.

-2 Love yourself and place trust in yourself – This sounds a cliché but is really important.
-If you are struggling with this look at my previous blogs and try mantras and meditation to help calm the monkey chatter which is stopping you.
+2 Love yourself and place trust in yourself – This sounds cliché but is really important.
+If you are struggling with this look at my previous blogs and try mantras and meditation to help clam the monkey chatter which is stopping you.

 3 Assess your time – Are you using time for joy or distraction?